ping-payments/ping_python_sdk/doc/api_resources/payments_api/paymentOrder.md

 # Get Payment Orders

-Gets and returns a list of payment order objects connected to a `tenant_id`.
+Gets and returns a list of payment order objects for a tenant.

 Using `get_payment_orders()`: